On the benefits of index insurance in US agriculture: a large-scale analysis using satellite data: Robustness checks

 We re-run the analysis evaluating now our metrics of index insurance with the cumulative prospect theory functions.
 Figure~\ref{fig:robust_CPT} shows the distribution of the farm-equivalent coverage with the standard expected utility (CRRA), as well as the CPT with the two reference points. \emph{R1} refers to the point including expected yields plus premium and \emph{R2} to expected yields only.
-Using CPT induces a quite sizable reduction on the benefits of index insurance, in particular using R1.
-The percentage of fields which do not benefit at all from index insurance increases with R1.
-On the other side, the percentage of fields which would be indifferent or prefer index insurance to farm insurance decreases under both reference points.
-That number falls to a 30\% to 40\% under expected utility to a 10-15\% under CPT.
-This is an interesting results, as it seems more realistic than the 40\% predicted under expected utility.
+Using CPT induces a reduction of the benefits of index insurance, in particular using R1.
+The percentage of fields who prefer index insurance to farm insurance at 85\% falls from a 30\% to 40\% under expected utility to a 15\% under CPT R1, and to 26-28\% under the R2 target.
+This is definitely an interesting results, as it seems more realistic than the 30\% to 40\% predicted under expected utility.
 Nevertheless, that number is still quite larger than the take-up observed in practice, which is never more than 5\%.